 “I know the order of business here, son, theirs and mine.”

-“In the meantime, maybe don’t lean on that fire hydrant,” I said.
+“In the meantime,” I said, “maybe don’t lean on that johnny pump.”
+I pointed at the hydrant.
 “Guys are always peeing on it.”

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”